DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-01-14-improving-the-ability-to-browse-and-search-for-courses-round-1-user-research.md

 The designs aimed to help candidates navigate to a relevant and manageable list of search results.

-The research also aimed to test the location content on Find which aimed tomake candidates feel more informed when choosing a course.
+The research also aimed to test the location content on Find which aimed to make candidates feel more informed when choosing a course.

 ## Who we spoke to